souvik05/WeatherUpdateCLI/README.md

 Save the project.

-Next open the command prompt and navigate to the test project directory then run your project using the following command:    dotnet test
+Next open the command prompt and navigate to the test project directory then run your project using the following command:[Use this CMD command]>>    dotnet test